tataratat/releso/src/SbSOvRL/docs/source/usage.rst

 .. list-table:: base json object
     :widths: 25 75
-    :header-rows: 1
+    :header-rows: 0
     :stub-columns: 1

     * - agent
       - Defining the agent that is supposed to be used.
 The python class definition of the agents can be found at :doc:`_autosummary/SbSOvRL.agent`
     * - environment
       - Defining the environment of the task.
-This is the most complicated definition the class definition of the object can be found at
+This is the most complicated definition the class definition of the object can be found at :doc:`_autosummary/SbSOvRL.parser_environment`
+    * - verbosity
+      - Defining the verbosity of the training process and environment loading.
+The object can be found at :doc:`_autosummary/SbSOvRL.verbosity.Verbosity`
+    * - validation
+      - Definition of the validation parameters.
+The object can be found at :doc:`_autosummary/SbSOvRL.validation.Validation`
+    * - number_of_timesteps
+      - Number of time steps the agent should be trained for is superseded by the number of episodes the agent is trained for.
+Must be of type (int).
+    * - number_of_episodes
+      - Number of episodes the agent should be trained it supersedes by the number of time steps the agent is trained for.
+Must be of type (int).
+    * - save_location
+      - Path to the directory where the log and validation results are to be stored.
+If {} is inside the string a timestamp is added to distinguish different training runs.
+Must be of type (str).

+The package uses the Python library ``pydantic`` to parse the json file into Python classes.
+It tries to match the json attributes in each object to the Python attributes of the corresponding class.
+So when looking at the Python class :doc:`_autosummary/SbSOvRL.base_parser.BaseParser` the listed attributes of this class are also the attributes of the base json object.
+This also holds recursively for all referenced types.